-For traveling safety, distribute cargo side-to-side so the weight on each tire does not exceed one-half of the GAWR for either axle.
+For traveling safety, distribute your cargo evenly side-to-side.
+Keep the weight on each tire from exceeding one-half of the GAWR (Gross Axle Weight Rating) for either axle.

-It is important to secure the tie down straps (if so equipped) on appliances or furniture.
-Free-standing furniture or overlooked items on the counter top or range can become dangerous projectiles during a sudden stop.
+During a sudden stop, free-standing furniture or overlooked items on the counter top or range can become dangerous projectiles.

-Store and secure all loose items inside the RV before traveling.
-Check that all items such as canned goods, small appliances, cooking pans, etc. are safely put away.
+- It is important to secure the appliance or furniture tie down straps (if so equipped). - Store and secure all loose items inside the RV before traveling.
+Check that items such as canned goods, pots & pans, small appliances, etc. are safely put away.